Truck Driver Log Records

 Many factors can cause or contribute to truck accidents.
 Human error is one of the most common factors.
 When a driver is fatigued, he or she is less able to make quick decisions while behind the wheel.
 A drowsy driver is more likely to fall asleep or nod off and could cause a collision.
 Some truck drivers are paid by the load or delivery, so they may want to get in as much time on the road as possible.
 Electronic devices make it more difficult, but not impossible, for drivers to falsify their driving times.

 You need to request data from the trucking company soon following an accident or the information could be lost.
 If a driver is tired when driving, he or she might be considered negligent.
 The factors must be considered when determining the cause of an accident.

 Truck accidents are among the most complicated.
 The trucking company may have a team in place that immediately works to mitigate the situation.
 It is critical to get help from a knowledgeable truck accident attorney immediately after a crash.
-At Baumgartner Law Firm, we have experience working on truck accident claims.
+At Baumgartner Law Firm, our truck wreck lawyers have experience in maximizing compensation for victims.
 We will help you get the compensation you deserve for your injuries.

 Speak With A Leading Truck Accident Attorney

 Contact Baumgartner Law Firm and we will be happy to provide you with a free initial case evaluation on an injury accident in Texas.